Beneficial Insects

 If you're looking for instructions for your beneficial insect subscription, click here.

-If you're looking to keep your garden healthy and vibrant while reducing reliance on harsh pesticides, beneficial insects can be a great solution.
+If you're looking to keep your garden healthy and vibrant without the use of harsh pesticides, beneficial insects are a great solution.
 By introducing natural predators into your garden, you can control pests and improve the health of your plants without harming the environment.
-In this article, we'll introduce you to five different beneficial insects that can help protect your garden, including their preferred prey, optimal conditions for release, and other helpful tips.
+Heirloom Roses offers a curated variety of beneficial insects in our Monthly Subscription Program that can help protect your garden all season long.

 Cucumeris:

 • Cucumeris is a type of predatory mite that feeds on Western Flower Thrips, other thrips, and Two-Spotted Spider Mites.
 These tiny creatures are slow-release and come in sachets that can prevent pests for up to 2-3 weeks.
-Cucumeris has a lifespan of 40 days and can consume up to 30 mature or 10 immature pests during that time.
+Cucumeris has a lifespan of 40 days and can consume pests consistently during that time.
 They are most effective in temperatures between 58-80 degrees and a relative humidity of 65-72%, however, they can still operate outside of these temperature margins effectively.
 In the absence of prey, they can also feed on pollen.

 Californicus: